-The railroad line between Buffalo, NY and Emporium, PA was one of the routes built to bring coal, iron, oil, wood and other products from Pennsylvania to Buffalo, where it was used or shipped on using railroads or ships on the Great Lakes.
+The Pennsylvania Railroad line between Buffalo, NY and Emporium, PA was one of the routes built to bring coal, iron, oil, wood and other products from Pennsylvania to Buffalo, where it was used or shipped to other locations using railroads or ships on the Great Lakes.
 It was completed in 1872 and is still in use today.

-1868: The Buffalo and Washington Railway completed the 14.40 mile portion of the line between Buffalo and East Aurora, NY.
+1868: The Buffalo and Washington Railway completed the 14.40 mile portion of the line between Buffalo and East Aurora.
 The company also built 2.32 miles of tracks in Buffalo.

 1870: The Buffalo and Washington extended the line 4.8 miles to South Wales, NY.

-1872: The Buffalo, New York and Philadelphia (BNY&P) Railroad extended the line through Olean to the Pennsylvania state line.
+1872: The Buffalo, New York and Philadelphia (BNY&P) Railway extended the line through Olean to the Pennsylvania state line.

 1887: The Western New York and Pennsylvania Railroad / Railway began operating the line.